Inversion & Cleft Sentences

 Inversion with Not Until

 “Not until” is a phrase that can be used with inversion to create a more formal or emphatic sentence.
 Inversion is used to invert the subject and auxiliary verb in the sentence.
+Note that in these examples the inversion is in the second part, or clause, of the sentence, after the adverbial expression of time.
 Here are some examples:

 Exercises